docker/labs-ai-tools-for-devs/prompts/check-user-facing-pr/2-check-user-facing-file.md

 # prompt user

-Can you tell me if there are any user-facing changes in dev/feature/bill-2502 ?
+Can you tell me if there are any user-facing changes in {{branch}} ?